oasis-tcs/csaf/csaf_2.1/prose/edit/src/design-considerations-02-format-validation.md

 ## Format Validation

-The JSON schema 2020-12 dialect per default uses the `format` keyword just as annotation. to be able to ensure that the format constraints are validated as intended, the following metaschema is defined.
+The JSON schema 2020-12 dialect per default uses the `format` keyword just as annotation.
+To be able to ensure that the format constraints are validated as intended, the following metaschema is defined.

 ```
   {